ncihtan/phase2_clinical_data_model/external/README.md

 # External Data Sources

-The tsv. xlsx and txt files provided in this directory can be used to search for permissible values within an Ontology or Standard.
+The files provided in this directory can be used to search for permissible values within an Ontology or Standard.

 This README describes how these files were obtained.